jackhman/sergio-martin-rubio-site/_posts/2019-12-16-get-started-with-mockito.md

 ## Reset Mocks

-In some cases it is required to reset a mock, for instance, you might use a container-injected mock like the ones from [Spring Framework](http://sergiomartinrubio.com/articles/spring-bean-lifecycle-fundamentals) to forget any interactions and stubbing of a particular mock.
+In some cases it is required to reset a mock, for instance, you might want to use a container-injected mock like the ones from [Spring Framework](http://sergiomartinrubio.com/articles/spring-bean-lifecycle-fundamentals) to forget any interactions and stubbing of a particular mock.

 ```java
 @Test